babarrett/g80-9009/breakoutbox-decoded.md

         2 Sun signals, TX and Mouse(TX), inverted as they go to the Sun keyboard connector.
         1 Sun signal, RX, NOT inverted as it comes from the Sun keyboard connector.
         1 Sun +5V.
-TODO: MAYBE THIS IS USED TO DETECT SUN KBD PRESENT?
+TODO: MAYBE THIS IS USED TO DETECT ANY KBD PRESENT?

-        The Sun Kbd TX signal also goes to (or comes from) Wkst-PC-KBD pin 9, not inverted
+        The "Sun Kbd TX signal" also goes to Wkst-PC-KBD pin 9, not inverted (serial)

-        The Sun TX Mouse signal also goes to (or comes from) Workstation-PC-Mouse, pin 9
+        The Sun TX Mouse signal also goes to Workstation-PC-Mouse, pin 9

         One set of 2 pins (Serial protocol), pins 1, 7 go to Workstation-PC-Mouse, Pin 8, 9

-        One set of 2 pins (protocol??), 4 and 5 go to Workstation-Generic, Pin 8?, 9?
+        One set of 2 pins (PS/2), 4 and 5 go to Workstation-Generic, Pin 8?, 9?
         (8 = Sun +5V.
 9 = Sun mouse TX)
 ```